openactive/developer-documentation/docs/data-model/data-model-overview.md

 Note that use cases for this data have are not yet fully defined, please join the discussion [here](https://github.com/openactive/modelling-opportunity-data/issues/108) if you have any ideas to contribute.

-## Personal Trainers

-{% hint style="warning" %}
-Personal trainers have not yet been discussed.
-We welcome you to get in touch at hello@openactive.io with your use case to help expedite building these into the OpenActive specifications.
-{% endhint %}

-For activity instructors who are available to travel to different locations.
+## Other types of data

+The OpenActive community is focussed on ensuring that all types of physical activity and sport opportunities can made available as open data and where possible bookable online.

+If there are any types of data that are not mentioned above, please feel free to either get in touch at [hello@openactive.io](mailto:hello@openactive.io) with your use case, or raise a [new issue on GitHub](https://github.com/openactive/modelling-opportunity-data/issues), or both.